Jill L. Maderer, Senior Rabbi

 Rabbi Kuhn is a graduate of the Wharton School of the University of Pennsylvania.
 After leaving Penn, he served as vice-president of Kuhn's Big K Stores Corporation, a family-owned retail business, and later established and was president of General Property Investor's Corporation, a real-estate investment firm.
 Throughout this period, he was active in Nashville's Jewish and general community.

-Rabbi Kuhn and his wife, Emily, live in the Society Hill section of Philadelphia.
-Their two children Michael and Sarah Kuhn live in New York.
-They are blessed with three grandchildren.
+Rabbi Kuhn and his wife, Emily, have two children, Michael and Sarah, and are blessed with three grandchildren.

 firstname.lastname@example.org or 267-930-7288